 Are Foxes Noisy at Night?

-Very rarely you may also hear foxes calling out to other foxes to warn them of a nearby predator.
-These night-calling shows usually only last only for a few weeks and are nothing to be worried about.
+Very rarely, you may also hear foxes calling out to other foxes to warn them of a nearby predator.
+This night-calling usually shows only last for a few weeks and is nothing to worry about.